andycroll/andycroll.com/_posts/2018/2018-12-02-write-long-strings-with-wiggly-heredocs.md

 ### Why not?

 If you’re using multi-line strings for any reason, there’s no reason you wouldn’t use the `HEREDOC`.
-Stick with the wiggly
+Stick with the wiggly.